United-Sapiens/.github/profile/README.md

 - France has no friends, only interests.
 - England has no eternal friends, England has no perpetual enemies, England has only eternal and perpetual interests.
 - The United States of America has no friends; have interests.
-- Nations have no permanent friends or permanent enemies, only permanent interests.
+- Nations have no permanent friends and no permanent enemies, only permanent interests.
-- Countries never become friends, it's their interest in what they pretend to be friends with.
+- Countries never become friends, it is their interest for what they pretend to be friend.
-- Men may have friends, statesmen may not.
+- Men can have friends, statesmen cannot.

 <p align="justify">The greatest threat facing the <b>United Nations</b> is the risk of being discredited, of becoming a front political organization and having the same fate as the League of Nations, which was created in 1919 but closed after three decades for not having fulfilled its main purpose of preventing wars.
 Several wars and conflicts have occurred since the founding of the <b>United Nations</b> as a result of the failure of negotiations.</p>